top of page

 Tezza-8372

-As both a native Californian and Arkansan, Erin draws on her own experience to explore issues of regional identity and tradition; her work is intersectional in nature, exploring folklore, religion, biopolitics, ecology, aesthetics, nostalgia, and feminism.
+As both a native Californian and Arkansan, Erin draws on her own experience to explore issues of inherited meaning across regions.
+At once tactile and abstract, her writing invokes new agencies and transfigures tradition, with invocations of folklore, nostalgia, feminism, and ontology.

 selected works